sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 Variables
 ~~~~~~~~~

-The most commonly used variables in jamovi are ``Data Variables``, these
+The most commonly used variables in jamovi are ``Data`` variables, these
 variables simply contain data either loaded from a data file, or “typed in”
-by the user.
-Data variables can be one of four measurement levels.
+by the user. ``Data`` variables can be one of four measurement levels.
 These levels are designated by the symbol in the header of the
 variable’s column:

-- The *ID* variable type |ID| is unique to jamovi.
+- The ``ID`` variable type |ID| is unique to jamovi.
 It’s intended for variables
   that contain identifiers that you would almost never want to analyse.
   For example, a persons name, or a participant ID.
 Specifying an ID
   variable type can improve performance when interacting with very large
   data sets.

-- *Nominal* variables |nominal| are for categorical variables which are text
+- ``Nominal`` variables |nominal| are for categorical variables which are text
-  labels, for example a column called Gender with the values “Male” and
+  labels, for example a column called Gender with the values ``Male`` and
-  “Female” would be nominal.
+  ``Female`` would be nominal.
 So would a person’s name.
-Nominal variable values
+Nominal variable
-  can also have a numeric value.
-These variables are used most often when
+  values can also have a numeric value.
+These variables are used most often
-  importing data which codes values with numbers rather than text.
-For example,
+  when importing data which codes values with numbers rather than text.
+For
-  a column in a dataset may contain the values 1 for “Male”, and 2 for
+  example, a column in a dataset may contain the values 1 for ``Male``, and 2
-  “Female”.
+  for ``Female``.
 It is possible to add nice “human-readable” labels to these
   values with the variable editor (more on this later).

-- *Ordinal* variables |ordinal| are like Nominal variables, except the values
+- ``Ordinal`` variables |ordinal| are like ``Nominal`` variables, except the
-  have a specific order.
-An example is a Likert scale with 3 being “strongly
+  values have a specific order.
+An example is a Likert scale with 3 being
-  agree” and -3 being “strongly disagree”.
+  “strongly agree” and -3 being “strongly disagree”.

-- *Continuous* variables |continuous| are variables which exist on a continuous
+- ``Continuous`` variables |continuous| are variables which exist on a continuous
   scale.
 Examples might be height or weight.
 This is also referred to as
-  ``Interval`` or ``Ratio scale``.
+  “interval scale” or “ratio scale”.

 In addition, you can also specify different data types: variables have a
 data type of either ``Text``, ``Integer`` or ``Decimal``.